13th May 2021

 Dr. Patricia Harrington

-Head of Assessment, Health Technology Assessment, HIQA
+Deputy Director of Health Technology Assessment, HIQA

 Putting patient benefits at the centre of healthcare purchasing decisions